sashetov/recipe-server/README.md

 ```
 docker build -t rs .
 ```
-You can run the image with
+You can run the image as a daemon with:

 ```
-docker run -p 3000:3000 rs
+docker run -d -p 3000:3000 rs
 ```

 ## License